Sign up for Teachable

 marketing strategy vs. tactics

-Step 6: Build an engaged community
+Step 6: Build an engaged community, online and IRL

 If you choose to take the influencer or entrepreneur route, you’ll need to build an engaged community interested in your content.
 The side of your audience is not the focal point.
 The key here is to build an engaged audience that consumes your content and is a superfan of what you create.